ofiwg/libfabric/man/fi_netdir.7.md

 *FI_NETDIR_INLINETHR*
 : The size of the (default: 8 Kbyte):
-  * Transmited data that can be inlined
+  * Transmitted data that can be inlined
   * Preposted data for the unexpected receive queue

 *FI_NETDIR_PREPOSTCNT*